Satranic Panic Image

 By Terry Sherwood | September 20, 2024

-Aria, who is transitioning, was given an estrogen shot that has given her a special power to sense who amongst them is a demon in disguise.
-The duo is attacked by murderous monsters who want nothing more than to stop them.
-Demons are disguised as Room service people, Gas station attendants, and motorists who stop to help.
+Aria, who is transitioning, was given an estrogen shot that has given her an extraordinary power to sense if someone is actually a demon in disguise.
+Demons can be disguised as room service servers, gas station attendants, or motorists who stop to help.
+Despite the power, the duo is attacked by murderous monsters who want nothing more than to stop them, as they are working at the behest of the nefarious Dr. Fenway (Chris Asimos).
 Aria and Jay pick up Nell (Lisa Fanto), who strikes up a relationship with Aria, leaving Jay alone with his somewhat secret admiration for Aria.
-The group breaks up, leaving one wondering if Max’s killers will ever be caught.
+Will revenge be theirs, or is this too deadly a journey?

 Satranic Panic is not only a tour de force in the emerging Queer Horror genre, but it’s also simply a damn good film.
-The script crackles with cool, thoughtful dialogue with one-liners like ‘Realism is for Russian playwrights and lonely virgins”.
-Running out of money, Aria must finance the trip with musical drag shows in towns that deliver almost cabaret-style music with a rock-and-roll mentality.
+The script, by Mackay, Hamilton, and Benjamin Pahl Robinson, crackles with cool, thoughtful dialogue.
+One-liners like “Realism is for Russian playwrights and lonely virgins” just work.
+Running out of money, Aria must finance the trip with musical drag shows in towns that bring to mind a cabaret-style show with a rock-and-roll veneer.
 The action is fast and furious, cut quickly but clearly, with charmingly cheap special effects.
 The demons’ glowing eyes and neon tongues are especially striking when Aria gets a backstage visit from a very devoted fan.

 Satranic Panic (2023)